Mistra Sustainable Accessibility and Mobility Services (SAMS)

 • key actors such as policy makers, planners, entrepreneurs and service providers have acquired in-depth knowledge of the accessibility needs, prerequisites and preferences of different user groups, as well as increased capacity to address these needs in planning and policy making;

-• the development, testing and adoption of innovative accessibility services that are offered on an “interoperable” basis have contributedto increasedcompetitiveness of Swedish industry, as well as increasedattractiveness of the urban areas in which these services are used (i.e. by reducing traffic congestion, increasing efficiency and improving air quality).
+• the development, testing and adoption of innovative accessibility services that are offered on an “interoperable” basis have contributed to increased competitiveness of Swedish industry, as well as increased attractiveness of the urban areas in which these services are used (e.g. by reducing traffic congestion, increasing efficiency and improving air quality).

 New services based on digital platform technology can contribute to a world with more connection, where travel is less destructive to the environment and un-travel is more satisfying.
-Advanced digital technologies have opened for configuring new accessibility options and combining these in smart ways for both reducing demand for transport and achieving more efficient use of transport capacity.
+Advanced digital technologies have opened the path for configuring new accessibility options and combining these in smart ways, both reducing demand for transport and achieving more efficient use of transport capacity.